2csqd2/2csqd2.github.io/journal.md

 ### 6/28/2020
 I found a leak in the basement comming from the drain...so I went outside to make sure the ground pipes/drainage was clear.
 Palmer asked to help me clear debris so I gave him a little shovel.
 We moved the play pool into the grass, away from the drainage area.

+### 7/6/2020
+I woke up at about 4:30 am and got dressed.
+I had to take an additional bag out to the curb for trash pickup.
+I got to work at 6 am.
+I returned home at 11:30am so that Lachelle could go into work.

 ### 6/29/2020
 I went to work at 5:45am, Tyler woke up at the same time so that was funny.
 He ended up falling back asleep two hours later.
 I stopped by the house at 12:30 and everyone was engaged in a seperate activity.
 I went back to work and finally returned home at 4:30pm.
 I checked on the kids and then made shrimp Lo Mein for the kids dinner.
 Lachelle said she needed to talk to me.
 She ended up asking me to cosign for the apartment she and her mother were planning to share (mother on there a few months).
 This need was never discussed when we were talking about the seperation agreement.
 She came down to my room to talk.
 I told her that the idea of me signing up for more financial and legal liability for her was not in my best interest, so no.  She got really mad at me and could not understand my perspective.
 She constantly would say it was for the kids, but if I am paying her and she doesn't pay the rent then....
 She called me explicit names and I asked her to leave the room three times.
 She finally left, slamming the door.